BrentonEarl/Iptables-Script/template/README.md

 * Do not use this script.
 * It leaves much to be desired.
+* It's just an example
-* Found in on the internet!
+* Found it on the internet!